6 Things to Know – 4 Steps To Take – 8 Vendor Reviews

 Impact on Doctors

 After EHR, PA is the number two cause of job dissatisfaction among physicians.
-And of the tens of thousands of dollars that doctors pay out of pocket each year to process preauthorizations, none of it is reimbursed by insurance companies, representing an egregious and injurious burden placed upon providers who are bound by oath, by desire, and by law to provide the best possible healthcare for their patients.
-Resources spent on bureaucracy are resources unavailable to patients.
+And of the hundreds of hours that doctors spend interacting with insurances each year to process PA, none of it is reimbursed by insurance companies, representing an egregious and injurious burden placed upon providers who are bound by oath, by desire, and by law to provide the best possible healthcare for their patients.
+Resources spent on bureaucracy are resources that are ultimately unavailable to patients.

 Impact on Patients

 Patients suffer directly when access to treatment and medication is delayed – often days, sometimes weeks – resulting in confusion, Rx Abandonment, and an overall dissatisfied experience with the doctor.

 A Technology Gap

 Although 87% of primary care physicians have adopted EHR, and 70% e-prescribing, and although adoption of electronic claim submission is at 95%, the adoption rate for transmitting prior authorization digitally is just a shocking 8%, meaning that as of today, 92% of pre-authorizations are being done manually via phone and fax.

-If PA is so hated and the bane of every practice’s existence, wherein lies the disconnect?
+If PA is so hated and the bane of every practice’s existence, where lies the disconnect?

 The Ugly Truth

 A significant technology gap exist due to the inability of software makers to reconcile the incomprehensible variables of over 2000 health plans that each have their own prior authorization request form.
-But wait!
-The standardized form for electronic precertification, the ANSI 278 Services Authorization, has been in place since 1996 by HIPAA regulations, and is now overseen by the NCPDP ePA data exchange standard.
+But the standardized form for electronic precertification, the ANSI 278 Services Authorization, has been in place since 1996 by HIPAA regulations, and is now overseen by the NCPDP ePA data exchange standard.